clearlinux/clear-linux-documentation/source/guides/clear/telemetrics.rst

 To change how records are managed, copy the default :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file to :file:`/etc/telemetrics/telemetrics.conf` and edit it.
-The changes in the :file:`/etc/telemetrics/telemetrics.conf` file will override the defaults in the :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file.
-You may need root permissions to create and edit files in :file:`/etc`.
+The changes in the :file:`/etc/telemetrics/telemetrics.conf` file will override the built-in defaults referenced in the :file:`/usr/share/defaults/telemetrics/telemetrics.conf` file.
+You will need root permissions to create and edit files in :file:`/etc`.
 For each example, and for any time you make changes to the configuration file, you must restart the client daemons to pick up the changes:

 .. code-block:: bash